 To protect iPhone from damage, you may to put cases on your iPhone.
-However, this may influence the dissipation performance of your iPhone.
-So if you have put your iPhone in a case, remove it to cool down your iPhone.
+However, this may influence the dissipation performance of your iPhone and make your iPhone gets hot easily.
+So if you have put your iPhone in a case, remove the case to cool down your iPhone.

 2. Stop playing games when your iPhone gets hot

 Some graphically advanced games will tax the processor and heat up your iPhone.
-To avoid iPhone overheating, stop playing games when your iPhone begins to get hot.
+To save iPhone battery life and avoid iPhone overheating, do not play games too long.

 3. Kill apps in the background

-This can be helpful in saving battery life and cooling down your iPhone.
-To make it, double-click the Home button to see your most recently used apps and swipe up on each app to force close it.
+Killing the background apps can be helpful in saving battery life and cooling down your iPhone.
+To make it, double-click the Home button to see your most recently used apps and swipe up on the unused app to force it to close.